01Scammers Scrape Email Addresses from the Web

-If your email address is publicly displayed in a signature, in a comment on a public forum, on a winner's list, or anywhere else that is accessible by search, scammers can find it.
+If your email address is publicly displayed in a forum signature, in a comment on a blog, in a winner's list, or anywhere else that is accessible with a simple internet search, scammers can find it.
 They use programs to comb through the internet and harvest email addresses en masse.

 To protect yourself, avoid leaving your full email address anywhere on the net.
-Don't use your email address as a username for a forum or website.
+Don't use your email address as a username for forums or website logins.

-Sweepstakes scam emails cost nearly nothing to send.
-That means that criminals can afford to send blanket emails to random email addresses and hope that someone will receive them.
+Sweepstakes scam emails cost nearly nothing to send, so scammers can afford to send emails to random email addresses in bulk in hope that someone will receive and respond to them.

-To do this, the scammers start with a popular email service - say Hotmail, Yahoo, or AOL - and then generate massive lists by combining common words and names.
+To do this, the scammers start with a popular email service like Gmail or AOL and then generate massive lists of common words and names.

-One method that they use to get this information is by setting up a fake sweepstakes site.
+One easy way for scammers to get their hands on your personal information is to convince you to hand it over to them by creating a fake sweepstakes site.
 They might even give away a small prize, but their primary goal is to harvest your personal information and use it to contact you with scams.

 While sweepstakes scammers love to get their hands on lists of people who enter sweepstakes, they will also be perfectly happy to take the chance that someone who doesn't enter sweepstakes might respond to their scam.